Governor Livingston High School: Athletics

 The boys' varsity soccer team won the Group II title in 1977 (defeating Lawrence High School in the finals), 1979 (vs. Freehold High School), 1984 (vs. Freehold) and 1994 (vs. Hopewell Valley Central High School).
 In 1977, the team finished the season with a 15-6-1 record after winning the Group II title, the school's first state championship, defeating Lawrence High School in overtime at Mercer County Park by a score of 3–2.
 The team won the Group II title for a second time in 1979, with a 3–2 defeat of Freehold Borough in the finals.
-In 1984, the team won the Group II state championship against Freehold Borough and was ranked by The Star-Ledger as high as number 4 in the state.
-In 1994, the Highlanders boys' soccer team won Mountain Valley Conference, Union County and the New Jersey Group II state championships with a 2–0 win over Hopewell Valley.
+In 1984, the team won the Group II state championship against Freehold Borough and was ranked by The Star-Ledger as high as number 4 in the state after finishing the season with a 22-1 record.
+In 1994, the team won the Group II state championships with a 2–1 overtime win over Hopewell Valley.

 The wrestling team won the North II Group II state sectional title in 1980 and 1981.
+42 years later, they beat Caldwell High School for the 2022-23 North II Group II sectional title.
 In 1993, Ricky Ortega won the state championship in wrestling at 130 lbs.
+In 2024, Cristian Gioia placed 8th in the 165 lb bracket.

+The girls volleyball team won the Central Jersey Group II sectional title three years in a row, in 2022 (vs. Wall High School), 2023 (vs. Raritan High School) and 2024 (vs. Wall High School).

 The girls soccer team has won the Group II title in 1985 (defeating runner-up Delran High School in the tournament final) and 2018 (vs. Ramsey High School).
 In 1985, the Highlander girls' varsity soccer team finished the season 19-1-1 after winning the school's first girls' state championship, taking the Group II title with a 1–0 victory against Delran.
 In 2018, the team ended the season 21-4 after having won the Group II state championship with a 3–2 win against Ramsey in the finals of the playoffs.